 What is the Pupil Premium?

-For this academic year, £1,320 has been allocated to schools for any pupil who has been registered for Free School Meals in the last six years along with looked-after children who have been in continuous care for more than six months.
-In addition, a Service Child Premium of £300 per pupil has been allocated to children with parents in the armed services in recognition for the particular challenges that they face.
+- £1,345 has been allocated to schools for any pupil who has been registered for Free School Meals in the last six years along with looked-after children who have been in continuous care for more than six months.

-How is the Pupil Premium used at Ludwell Community Primary School?
+How is the Pupil Premium used at Ludwell Primary School?

 The Government has given schools discretion in how to best use the funding to meet the needs of their children.